SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-14-passover-vs-late-stage-capitalism.md

 ## Exploiting Passover

 Yes, it's Passover.
-(Also Good Friday, and a host of other religious observances.
+(Also Good Friday, and part of Ramadan, and probably a host of other religious observances.
 I just want to talk today about Passover in particular.)

 Here in the land of late-stage capitalism and corporate oligarchies, no opportunity to extract profit may go unexploited.
 Of course, Christmas is the most glaring example, but